MAD-Projects/Bone-Basics/Finances.md

 | DEDUCTIBLE ON YOUR CURRENT FEDERAL TAXES  | No  | No  |
 | CAN I USE FOR K-12 EXPENSES?  | Yes  | No  |
 | WHAT IF WITHDRAWALS EXCEED QUALIFIED EDUCATION EXPENSES? | Account holder pays tax (plus 10% penalty) on some portion of the withdrawals that exceed qualified educational expenses.  | Account holder pays tax (plus 10% penalty) on some portion of the withdrawals that exceed qualified educational expenses.  |

+## Credit:
+Pay your credit card balances in full every month.

+## Retirement Accounts:
+Max out your 401(K) and other tax-advantaged savings accounts.

+### State Plan

+## Index Funds:
+Buy inexpensive, well-diversified indexed mutual funds and exchange traded funds.

+### Vangaurd IRA

+## Individual Stocks:
+Never buy or sell individual stocks.

+## Fiduciary Standard:
+Make your financial advisor commit to the Fiduciary Standard.

+### Financial Advisor(er)s as Salespeople
+"As always, where there is fear and there are commission-based salespeople, there will be people looking to exploit and profit from that fear."

+- Olen, Helaine, and Harold Pollack.
+The Index Card: Why Personal Finance Doesn’t Have to Be Complicated.
+1 edition.
+New York, New York: Portfolio, 2016.
+Print.

+## Insurance:
+Make sure you're protected.

+### Collision

+### Liability
+2x Net Worth

+### Annuities

+Avoid variable, equity, and index.
+Only use longevity.

+## Social Security:
+Do what you can to support the social safety net.